lukaszsobala/bvm/README.md

 # BVM
 Windows 11 Virtual Machine on ARM Linux
 ![20250221_02h33m45s_grim](https://github.com/user-attachments/assets/e310dd9b-e444-4d6c-9dac-caa76f3aaf26)
 It's ready for beta testers.
 Please [report](https://github.com/Botspot/bvm/issues) good and bad results.
 Everything is a learning opportunity.
-Do not assume I am already aware of an issue, unless you can find it in [Issues](https://github.com/Botspot/bvm/issues) already.
+Do not assume I am already aware of an issue, unless you can find it in [Issues](https://github.com/Botspot/bvm/issues), in which case please respond with something like "me too".
 Get started:
 ```
 git clone https://github.com/Botspot/bvm
 ./bvm/bvm help
 ```
 ### Usage instructions
 Read the help message and follow the instructions.
-BVM has simplified the VM-creation process to a sequence of steps.
-Between each step you have the opportunity to change what is happening, retry a step, or do whatever else you want.
-Unlike some of my other scripts that have a slight "don't worry about how it works" philosophy, BVM encourages you to hack around with it and build on top.
+BVM has simplified the VM-creation process from an elaborate list of manual instructions, to a sequence of completely automated steps.
+Between each step you have the opportunity to change what is happening, modify the config file, retry a step, or do whatever else you want.
+Unlike some of my other scripts that have a slight "don't try to understand how it all works" philosophy, BVM encourages you to hack around with it and build on top.

 To get a fresh VM up and running, use a sequence like this:
 - `./bvm/bvm new-vm ~/win11`